Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Projects/Final Project/README.md

 ### 📝Critical reflection and learning from experiments
 We can conclude the factors influcing results from the results: Image Size,Color depth,Training cycles,and Data augmentation.

+Actually, th elearning rate will impact the loss value.
+Choosing the learning rate is challenging as a value too small may result in a long training process that could get stuck, whereas a value too large may result in learning a sub-optimal set of weights too fast or an unstable training process.
+According to the Leslie(2015), I find the best learning rate in this model is 0.0005.

 In conclusion, I think the transfer learning model works better than the CNN model in flower images classification.
 Even it cost more time.
 But it deserves it, isn't it?